Post Scriptum: Extraterrestrial intelligence as an interdisciplinary challenge

 (4) The ETH is representing a heterodox worldview.
 The social purpose of such alternative worldviews is to challenge an existing order.

-(6) UFOs are just a manifestation of spiritual yearning in a disenchanted world.
-(UFOs as a modern myth)
+(6) Extraterrestrials as a modern myth: Things like UFOs are a manifestation of spiritual longing in a disenchanted world

 (10) The ETH is not falsifiable.
 Occam's razor prefers conventional explanation against the ETH.

 The above table is making no claim to be complete.
-Additional columns could be added for psychology or political theory, for example.
+Additional columns could be added for psychology or biology, for example.
 Arguments, which are not clearly routed in a particular discipline, are not contained in the table.
-For example the argument that extraterrestrials would have contacted us for ages, if they were visiting our planet and the counter-
+For example the practical argument that extraterrestrials would have contacted us for ages, if they were visiting our planet and the counter-

 But also the natural sciences have produced some remarkable data and observations in recent decades, such as the famous Wow!-